Trulli Tales: Production

-Trulli Tales is produced by Fandango TV, Congedo CulturArte, and Rai Fiction in Italy, Gaumont Animation in France, and Groupe PVP in Canada.
-Gaumont and Groupe formed a co-production agreement for this series, alongside Belle and Sebastian in 2015.
+Trulli Tales is produced by Fandango TV, Congedo CulturArte, and Rai Fiction in Italy, Gaumont Animation in France, and PVP MEDIA in Canada.
+Gaumont and PVP formed a co-production agreement for this series, alongside Belle and Sebastian in 2015.
 The series was inspired by a book published by Congedo.

 The show was commissioned by The Walt Disney Company for its Disney Junior channels in the EMEA regions, alongside Rai Fiction for Rai YoYo in Italy, Ici Radio-Canada Télé in Canada, and Globosat's Gloobinho in Brazil.
-Boat Rocker Media represents the property for consumer products in the United Kingdom.
+The series is distributed by Boat Rocker Media for consumer products in the United Kingdom, seasons 1 and 2 worldwide by Gaumont and season 1 in Canada by PVP Distribution.

 Episodes

 Every episode of the series was directed by Eric Gosselet.

+Season 1

 Broadcast

-Trulli Tales debuted October 17, 2017 on Gloobinho in Brazil.
-The series premiered on December 11, 2017 on Disney Junior in Italy, and later June 11, 2018 on Rai YoYo.
-In Canada, the series premiered on Ici Radio-Canada Télé on January 6, 2018, and on Knowledge Network on May 7, 2018.
+Trulli Tales aired 17 October 2017 on Gloobinho in Brazil.
+The series aired on 11 December 2017 on Disney Junior in Italy, and later 11 June 2018 on Rai YoYo.
+In Canada, the series aired on Ici Radio-Canada Télé on 6 January 2018, and on Knowledge Network on 7 May 2018.

-On December 11, 2017, the series debuted across many Disney Junior channels in the EMEA area, including France and the UK and Ireland.
-The series also premiered in the latter on Tiny Pop on January 21, 2019.
-In South Africa, the series premiered on February 26, 2018.
-In Singapore, the series premiered on Channel 5 on July 15, 2019.
-On October 5, the series premiered in the United States on Nick Jr. As of November 2019, the series had been sold to 177 territories globally.
+On 11 December 2017, the series aired across many Disney Junior channels in the EMEA area, including France and the UK and Ireland.
+The series also aired in the latter on Tiny Pop on 21 January 2019.
+In South Africa, the series aired on 26 February 2018.
+In Singapore, the series aired on Channel 5 on 15 July 2019.
+From 25 September 2019 until 6 September 2021, the series was available on the Noggin streaming service.
+On 5 October 2019, the series aired on the Nick Jr. Channel in the United States.
+As of November 2019, the series had been sold to 177 territories globally.